jlablacker/GEOG5991-Portfolio/README.md

 The following known bugs exist

-1. When executed three windows are displayed.
+1. The loadtimes or the visual elements are lengthy